Are you finding yourself in a middle of a git merge conflict in VSCode?

 If you have a huge list of merge conflicts (think 50+), manually going through each and every of them would be an unproductive task.

 Fortunatelly, VSCode have a way to batch accept incoming or current changes.
+We find it far easier than manually accept incoming/current changes in Git using command line interface.

 All you need to do is opening Command Palette and search for “merge”, you can see the Accept all current changes along with all other possible options.
 Choose the one which suits your specific scenario.